-DIRECTOR: Tom Sage LEGISLATIVE Doug Gibbs
+DIRECTOR: Tom Sage LEGISLATIVE Keisha Patent

-5903 Walker FISCAL OFFICE: 471-0051

-Lincoln, NE 68507 471-4155 EXECUTIVE Robin Kilgor
+AGENCY 5903 Walker EXECUTIVE Claire Oglesby OFFICE: Lincoln, NE 68507 BUDGET OFFICE: 471-4174

-The State Racing Commission was established in 1935 to provide statewide regulation of horse racing in order to prevent and eliminate corrupt practices and fraudulent behavior and thereby maintain a high level of integrity and honesty in the horse racing industry of Nebraska.
+The State Racing Commission was established in 1935 to provide statewide regulation of horse racing to prevent and eliminate corrupt practices and fraudulent behavior in order to maintain a high level of integrity and honesty in the horse racing industry of Nebraska.

-Prior to 2010 the Commission consisted of three members appointed by the Governor for staggered three-year terms.
-LB 861 (2010), as amended by AM2140, changed the membership to five commissioners who are to serve four-year terms.
+The Commission consists of five commissioners who are appointed to serve four-year terms.
+One member is appointed from each Congressional district, and two members are appointed atlarge.
 The Commission regulates live horse racing and simulcast wagering normally conducted at tracks in Columbus, Grand Island, Lincoln, Omaha, South Sioux City, and Hastings.